isatyawanj/kubernetes-the-hard-way/docs/02-compute-resources.md

   This is required for kubernetes networking to function correctly.
     > sysctl net.bridge.bridge-nf-call-iptables=1

-> if you get => `sysctl: cannot stat /proc/sys/net/bridge/bridge-nf-call-iptables: No such file or directory` then run below and try again

-`modprobe br_netfilter`

 ## SSH to the nodes

 There are two ways to SSH into the nodes: